AcrNischal/Xiaomi-EDL-Tool/README.md

    - **Stop Checking**: Stop the continuous EDL mode checking.

 ### About Section
-This tool was developed by **Nishchal Acharya**, the founder of [Hackfie](https://hackfie.com).
+This tool was developed by **Nishchal Acharya (ME)**.
 It's built to simplify the process of managing Xiaomi devices in **EDL Mode** and to make working with ADB and Fastboot operations more accessible.

 ## Contributing